orgua/shepherd_v2_planning/99_open_tasks.rst

     - do you see a chance to dynamically change pin-direction for PRU-Pins? seems to be hammered in mud in device-tree config (remuxing by cortex) but there seems to be no possibility to access the Pad Control Registers from PRU
     - uart to target is handled in target, not pru, correct?
     - spi dac ~ 25 MHz or 8 ticks / bit, adc ~17 MHz or 12 ticks / bit
+    - should the current controller be replaceable? current jumpers almost allow it
+    - there is no switch for who drives the output-shunt (mppt or I2C-LDO), is it safe?

+most controversial (possible) changes to current platform
+- Power stage
+    - Var A: remove recording (and mppt-conv) and simplify power-stage with virtual Converter
+    - Var B: make converter modular
+    - Var C: keep everything like before + make MPPT-Conv bridgable (EMU-V-DAC will be connected to second shunt)
+- host offers SWD, JTAG, GPIO, SPI, UART to target (unified pins), PRU is recorder and power-supply-emulator
+- switch to beaglebone AI "just" because it has GBE and a more capable power-in (usb type c)
+- with vCap in mind, PRU would be best replaced by a teensy 4
+- switch to more more complex CAD-Software

 Testbed
 -------